jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 #### Indexing and performance

+##### Why to index

 Various kinds of indexes are created to accelerate queries (retrieval of rows from pages) at the expense of write speed `(INSERT, UPDATE, and DELETE operations).` (Per Sheldon (2014), not _all_ indexes improve performance for _all_ queries; more complex queries that involve grouping and sorting can suffer from a clustered index.)
 Because of this read/write tradeoff, indexes are most useful in [reporting databases versus transactional databases.](information-systems.html#what-are-mis?)

-An index may also be erased then restored when loading a very large dataset into the database.
+Alternatively, an index may be erased when loading a very large dataset into the database, then subsequently restored.

+##### What to index

 The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.
 Often indexing a PK/FK pair will improve JOIN performance (and JOINs are very costly).

+##### How different types of indexes work

 This discussion is based on MS SQL Server, which stores table data (rows) in pages: